 - 17.1.
 Students at the school must agree to represent the school in a positive manner. - 17.2.
 The guidance laid out in the Student Code of Conduct applies both inside school and out in the wider community, particularly if the student is dressed in school uniform. - 17.3.
-Staff can apply consequences to students for misbehaviour outside of the school premises. - 17.4.
-Staff may apply consequences to students for misbehaviour off the school premises when the student is: - Wearing school uniform. - Travelling to or from school. - Taking part in any school-related activity. - In any way identifiable as being a student at the school. - 17.5.
-Staff may also discipline students for misbehaviour off the school premises that, irrespective of the above: - Could negatively affect the reputation of the school
+Staff can apply consequences to students for poor behaviour outside of the school premises. - 17.4.
+Staff may apply consequences to students for poor behaviour offsite when the student is: - Wearing school uniform. - Travelling to or from school. - Taking part in any school-related activity. - In any way identifiable as being a student at the school.

-- Could pose a threat to another student, a member of staff at the school, or a member of the public. - Could disrupt the orderly running of the school. - 17.6.
-Any bullying witnessed outside of the school premises and reported to a member of staff, will be dealt with and consequences may be applied.
-This also applies to incidents such as cyber-bullying between two or more students at school - 17.7.
+- 17.5.
+Staff may also discipline students for misbehaviour off the school premises that, irrespective of the above: - Could negatively affect the reputation of the school - Could pose a threat to another student, a member of staff at the school, or a member of the public. - Could disrupt the orderly running of the school. - 17.6.
+The School will investigate and consider sanctions for incidents of bullying reported to a member of staff This also applies to incidents such as cyber-bullying between two or more students at school - 17.7.
 The school will impose the same behaviour consequences for bullying incidents and non-criminal misbehaviour which is witnessed outside of the school premises, as would be imposed for the same behaviour conducted on school premises. - 17.8.
 In all cases of misbehaviour outside of the school premises, staff will only impose any behaviour consequences once the student has returned to the school premises or when under the supervision of a member of staff. - 17.9.
 Complaints from members of the public about misbehaviour by students at the school are taken very seriously